Bridging Knowledge Gaps in Clinical AI: An Activity Theory Perspective on Interdisciplinary Data Work for Telehealth

 Although boundary objects and knowledge brokers appeared to be central in bridging collaboration gaps, our work confirms that interdisciplinary teams also operate under explicit regulations and institutional guidelines, which are conceptualized as \textit{rules} in AT~\cite{engestrom2018expertise}.
-For clinical AI collaborations, these rules may include ethical considerations (e.g., patient confidentiality under HIPAA), professional standards for diagnosing disorders, or data-sharing guidelines that affect model development timelines and resource allocation.
+For clinical AI collaborations, these rules may include ethical considerations (e.g., patient confidentiality under HIPAA~\cite{assistance2003summary}), professional standards for diagnosing disorders, or data-sharing guidelines that affect model development timelines and resource allocation.
 Neglecting such rules can lead to stalled collaborations, even if boundary objects and brokers are otherwise effective.
 Similarly, ``division of labor''~\cite{leontiev1978atividade, spinuzzi2008network} is critical but often neglected by the teams.
 Researchers have long noted that poorly defined responsibilities for different participants can generate friction and mistrust in high-stakes settings like healthcare~\cite{agapie2024conducting, bednarik2022integration}.
-Our findings extend this point by highlighting how divisions of labor shift at different stages of AI technology and system development.
+Our findings extend this point by highlighting how divisions of labor and the articulation work needed to manage them shift at different stages of AI system development.